Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Field Thistle (Cirsium arvense)

-Non-problematic food plant.
-Rabbits without dental issues can easily grind the thorns.
+Safe to Feed.
+Rabbits without dental problems can easily chew and grind down the spines.

 Field Bugloss, Corn Gromwell, Wolf’s Eye, Hound’s Tongue (Lycopsis arvensis)

-Field Bugloss is edible for rabbits.
-It contains a substance (pyrrolizidine alkaloids) that is toxic to other animals.
-However, feeding trials with rabbits have shown that they tolerate it well and it does not appear to be toxic to them.
-See also: Jacob’s Ladder.
+Safe to Feed.
+Field bugloss contains pyrrolizidine alkaloids, compounds that are toxic to many other animals.
+Studies in rabbits have shown that they tolerate these compounds well, and the plant does not appear to be toxic to them.
+See also: Common Ragwort.

 Field Horsetail (Equisetum arvense)